Online Metal Glossary

 A region in extruded hollow profiles observed after creating two streams of metal and rejoining them around the mandrel of a porthole or bridge die.

-see "Holiday."
+See "Holiday."

 A cast form suitable for subsequent working by such methods as rolling, forging, extruding, etc. ("Rolling Ingot."
 "Forging Ingot " "Extrusion Ingot")